Simeulue Regency: Demographics

-The people of Simeulue are similar to the people in the neighboring Nias Island, speaking 3 languages (Devayan, Sigulai and Leukon) which are distinctly different from the languages spoken in mainland Aceh.
+The people of Simeulue are similar to the people in the neighboring Nias Island, speaking 3 languages (Devayan, Sigulai, and Leukon) which are distinctly different from the languages spoken in mainland Aceh.
 The vast majority (99.7% in 2020) of the people of Simeulue are Muslim.

+Sports

+Simeulue Regency is represented by local football clubs Persikota Simeulue and PS Simeulue, both of which are based at the Simeulue Stadium and both compete in the Liga 4 Aceh.

 Earthquakes

 Simeulue was close to the epicenter of the 9.3 magnitude 26 December 2004 earthquake, but loss of life was surprisingly low, mainly because the people are familiar with earthquakes and tsunamis in this seismically active region and so knew to leave the coast after the earthquake.
 A major earthquake and tsunami hit Simeulue in 1907, killing many of its inhabitants.
 Many died when they rushed to the beach after seeing the water recede, exposing the coral and fish.
 They went to collect the fish, not realizing that the water would come back.
 Those who survived told the story of the 1907 semong, the local word for tsunami, to their children.
 It is largely because of this oral history that many in Simeulue say that they knew what to do when the 26 December 2004 earthquake and tsunami struck.
 In the fishing village of Kariya Vhapi on the NW shore of Simuelue, the 26 December 2004 tsunami was approximately 2 m high when it went through the village completely destroying all buildings.

 On 28 March 2005 an 8.7 magnitude stuck with its epicenter just off the south end of Simeulue Island.
 During the earthquake, Simeulue rose at least six feet on the western coast; this left the flat top of its coral reefs above high tide level leaving it dry and dead.
 On the east coast, the land was submerged, seawater flooding fields and settlements.
 At the village of Kariya Vhapi the 28 March 2005 tsunami was smaller than the one the previous December and did not damage the village; however it did overtop a 3.2 m high beach berm.
 In Sinabang the 28 March 2005 earthquake and subsequent fire destroyed 50 to 60 percent of the downtown area and significantly damaged the port facility.
 At Sinabang the uplift was less than further north being only 40 cm.

 On 20 February 2008 at 03:08 PM local time, Simeulue suffered a 7.4 magnitude earthquake.

 On 11 April 2012 at 04:38 PM local time, Simeulue suffered an 8.6 magnitude earthquake.